About the data gatheredIn our latest scan of Dec 2018:

 - About 4 billion IP addresses were scanned for port 6667 (the entire IPv4 address space)

-- Most statistics require us to fully connect, however statistics such as CAP could be gathered on all servers.
+- Most statistics require us to fully connect, however statistics such as SSL/TLS could be gathered on all servers.

 - Numbers from above are after deduplication: because IRC servers may listen on several IP addresses, thousands of duplicates had to be filtered out.

 - Bouncers like psyBNC and BitlBee are also filtered out

 About data deduplication and network correlation

 Data deduplication and network correlation are important things that need to be done in order to get reliable statistics.
 Unfortunately they are also time consuming tasks.